lopezmontes/GenoMus/specifications.md

 encodedFunctionIndex(n) = (integerFunctionIndex * ((1 + sqrt(5))/2)) % 1
 ```
 ## Parameters mapping
 All parameters, as functions index number, are mapped to a normalized interval [0, 1].
-These values are mapping according to this conversions:
+In general, mapping is not linear.
+For each type of parameter, a gaussian approach is made, trying to cover a wide range of values for each category, but modeling the conversion in a way that central values, specially the range [0.25, 0.75], map to the more usual values of the output.
+Mapping are done according to these conversions:

 #### Duration